(cocks his pistol and trains it on Bozonote )

 - The trope is not used in a confrontation, but as a backhanded joke where perhaps the joker was confused, or hiding something a bit.

-don't want to be killed, right?
-Jacuzzi:
+Thug: You mean you don't want to be killed, right?

-Who the hell are you talkin' tooaaaAAAAAAHHHHGH!
+Thug: Who the hell are you talkin' tooaaaAAAAAAHHHHGH!
 [Immediately has his hand broken by aforementioned and insanely huge Donny.]

 - Hellsing (paraphrased)